Andrey Golubev: 2021: Historic French Open final, third ATP final, Olympics & top 25 debut in doubles

-Partnering with fellow Kazakh Alexander Bublik, Golubev reached the third round of the 2021 Australian Open his best showing in his career at this major, after a five-year non-participation at a Grand Slam level in doubles, defeating top pair R. Farrah/J.S.
+Partnering with fellow Kazakh Alexander Bublik, Golubev reached the third round of the 2021 Australian Open his best showing in his career at this Major, after a five-year non-participation at a Grand Slam level in doubles, defeating top pair R. Farrah/J.S.
 Cabal.

 The pair Golubev/Bublik went two steps further and reached the semifinals of the 2021 French Open defeating No. 5 seeded Ivan Dodig/Filip Polášek (second round), No. 11 seeded Wesley Koolhof/Jean-Julien Rojer (third round) and Hugo Nys/Tim Pütz (quarterfinals) en route, Golubev's best showing at this Grand Slam since the doubles semifinal of the 2014 French Open partnering with Samuel Groth.
-In the semifinal the Kazakh duo defeated the Spanish duo Pablo Andujar/Pedro Martinez who were both making their Grand Slam semifinals doubles debut.
+In the semifinal the Kazakh duo defeated the Spanish duo Pablo Andújar/Pedro Martínez who were both making their Grand Slam semifinals doubles debut.
 They played in the final against the French home favorites Nicolas Mahut/Pierre-Hugues Herbert, but they lost 6−4, 6−7, 4−6.
 With this run, Golubev improved his ranking, entering the top 40 at No. 39 on 14 June, from his best doubles ranking of No. 65 reached on 23 March 2015.

-At the 2021 Wimbledon Championships he reached the third round for the first time at this major partnering Robin Haase.
+At the 2021 Wimbledon Championships he reached the third round for the first time at this Major partnering Robin Haase.
 As a result, he reached a career high ranking of No. 35 in doubles on 19 July 2021.
 He reached the third round at the 2021 US Open (tennis) as well for the first time partnering Andreas Mies.

 At the 2021 St. Petersburg Open he reached his second ATP doubles final of the season and third in his career partnering Hugo Nys.
 As a result, he made his debut into the top 30 in the doubles rankings at World No. 28 on 1 November and top 25 debut on 8 November 2021.

+2023: First ATP doubles title

+He reached his fourth final in two years with Denys Molchanov at the 2023 Stockholm Open and won his first career title in doubles.
+Golubev became the second Kazakhstani player to win an ATP Tour doubles title in the Open Era after Aleksandr Nedovyesov lifted the trophy in Bastad in the same season.

-Change in nationality
+Change in Nationality

 For the first years of his career, up to and including 2008 Wimbledon, Golubev competed as an athlete from Russia.
 However, before the 2008 Canada Masters, he changed his affiliation, appearing on the draw as an athlete from Kazakhstan, and his ATP profile now reflects this.
+He has been living and training in Piedmont, Italy since he was 15 years old and despite naturalizing as an Italian citizen he decided not to represent Italy in his career, preferring Kazakhstan.